 If your business has significant recurring revenues, revenue-based financing may provide growth capital without requiring you to give up equity.
 Learn whether it’s right for your business.

-Revenue-based financing, also known as revenue-based investing or revenue-share financing, is a form of financing that allows small businesses to get financing and pay it back from future revenues.
-Payments are based on a weekly or monthly percentage of revenues, until the financing is repaid along with the fee, which is usually in the range of 3 to 7 times the initial investment.
+Revenue-based financing (RBF), also known as revenue-based investing or revenue-share financing, is a form of financing that allows small businesses to get financing and pay it back from future revenues.
+Payments are based on a weekly or monthly percentage of revenues, until the financing is repaid along with the fee, which is usually in the range of three to seven times the initial investment.

 Unlike a traditional small business loan that requires fixed monthly payments (or sometimes weekly payments), revenue-based financing offers more flexible repayment terms.
 The investors or company providing the funding or financing will get paid a percentage of future revenues until the total agreed upon repayment is reached.
 When revenues are lower, payments will be lower, and when they increase, payments increase.